Riddhima-jain/Cracking-the-Code-The-Foundation-Behind-LLMs/README.md

 > Follow the instructions in the notebook and the articles!

 ## Coming Soon
+>  The Brain Behind It All: Feedforward Neural Networks (FFNs)
 > How AI Learns from Mistakes – Loss Functions & Gradient Descent
 > Attention is All You Need – The Magic Behind Transformers